RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 }
 ```

+### Invalidating a Token

 ### Accessing the JWT Token Generation API
-So at this point I have an `authenticate` API endpoint that I can retrieve a token from.
+So at this point I have an `Authenticate` API endpoint that I can retrieve a token from.
 Here's what this specific request looks like:

 ![](WebSurgeAuthenticate.png)